23 of the Best Types of Orchids to Grow as Houseplants

 You’ll learn about 23 different types of orchids – a small sampling from the more than 700 genera in the Orchidaceae family! – as well as particular species or hybrids from each genus that you may enjoy growing at home.

-Then you can narrow down your shortlist to the plant or plants whose light, humidity, and water needs are a great fit for both your care-taking style and the conditions available in your home.
+Then you can narrow down your shortlist to the types whose light, humidity, and water needs are a great fit for both your care-taking style and the conditions available in your home.

 Ready to find your orchid match?
 Here’s a quick peek at the varieties we’ll cover up ahead, organized alphabetically by genus name:

-One of the important features you’ll learn about each of these selections is whether they are considered warm, intermediate, or cool growers, giving you an indication as to what type of temperature ranges they will need in order to prosper.
+One of the important features you’ll learn about each of these selections is whether they are considered warm, intermediate, or cool growers, giving you an indication as to what type of temperature ranges they will need to thrive.

 Here’s a quick snapshot of the temperature needs for these different categories:

-• Intermediate growers need daytime temperatures of 65-80°F, with nighttime temperatures of 55-70°F.
+• Intermediate growers need daytime temperatures of 65 to 80°F, with nighttime temperatures of 55 to 70°F.

-To learn more about these differences, as well as basic care requirements for these flowering plants, be sure to read our complete guide to growing and caring for orchids.
+To learn more about these differences, as well as an overview of basic care requirements, be sure to read our complete guide to growing and caring for orchids.

 To avoid confusion, common genus abbreviations here may include two or more letters rather than one.